keyboard_arrow_up

 Small Hinges

-Join two pieces and allow movement, some serve as decorative pieces on tool kits and cabinets.
+Connect two pieces while allowing movement, with some designs serving as decorative elements on tool kits, cabinets, and fine furniture.

 Stainless Steel Hinges